Skip to main content

 Midsummerr

-||11 min read
+|February 22, 2026|13 min read

 You wrote a book.
 Readers love it.
 But a growing share of your potential audience doesn't read - they listen.
 And right now, they can't find you.

-Audiobook revenue crossed $10 billion globally in 2025, and the format is still growing faster than print or ebooks.
+Audiobooks are now a major category globally, and the format is still growing faster than print or ebooks.
 For indie authors, that's not a curiosity - it's a revenue channel you're leaving empty.
 The problem has always been access: traditional audiobook production is expensive, slow, and complicated to navigate.

 That's changing.
 AI-powered production tools now let you turn a book into a full-cast audiobook - with music, sound effects, and distinct character voices - in hours instead of months, at a fraction of the cost.
 This guide walks you through everything: what the process looks like, what it costs, and how to go from manuscript to finished audiobook step by step.